joinerda/joinerda.github.io/_posts/2018-11-23-GameObject-Communication.md

 Now it is possible for each object to know which other objects they are connected to, and to get information about those other objects.

 Open up the Body script again, and lets add a default "spring length" l which we will set equal to 2, a mass m=1, a initial velocity=0, and a stiffness k=1.
-Unity tends to work in float by defaul, which isn't great from a precision point of view but will be good enough for this example, so for now we will stick with floats for our real numbers.
+Unity tends to work in float by default, which isn't great from a precision point of view but will be good enough for this example, so for now we will stick with floats for our real numbers.

 ```
 using System.Collections;